A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

 We hereby discuss the implications of the evaluation of the proposed approach for task placement and scaling of edge resources.
+Namely, we discuss how the reward function impacts the optimality gap, and how to reshape it to further boost \gls{dhpg} performance.

-The fact that we couple task placement and scaling decisions, instead of addressing it as a joint problem, leads to sub-optimal solutions as we observed in Section~\ref{subsec:optimality-gap}.
-A DRL approach (i.e., DDPG) that would take both placement and scaling decisions -- formula \eqref{eq:action} -- would account for their correlations, hence would avoid under/over-provisioning computational resources, addressing performance requirements.
-Furthermore, the reward function in formula \eqref{eq:reward}, does not decay fast when the experienced delay exceeds the target -- see $d>d_{tgt}$ values in Fig.~\ref{fig:reward}.
-Although the \gls{ddpg}-based agents learn to scale so as to meet approximately the target delay $d=d_{tgt}$, we can still observe extreme delay values with very small probability as the prominent peaks indicate in Fig.~\ref{fig:all-delays-dens-overloads}, which is showing the full delay range of Fig.~\ref{fig:all-delays-dens} for DDPG-1.
-We assume that a faster decay in the reward for $d>d_{tgt}$ may reduce the chances of overloading, thus preventing delay violations.
+The optimality gap of \gls{dhpg} may be attributed to the design of the reward function in formula \eqref{eq:reward}, which does not decay fast when the experienced delay exceeds the target -- see $d>d_{tgt}$ values in Fig.~\ref{fig:reward}.
+Although the \gls{dhpg} agent learns to meet the target 99 delay percentile $d=d_{tgt}$, we can still observe extreme values for the 99 delay percentile (with very small probability) -- as the prominent peaks indicate in Fig.~\ref{fig:all-delays-dens-overloads}.
+We argue that a faster decay in the reward for $d>d_{tgt}$ may reduce the chances of overloading, thus preventing delay violations.
 In this direction the following reward function is provided as an example, also illustrated in Fig.~\ref{fig:piece-reward}.

 with $d\geq d_{tgt}$ being a $K$-scaled truncated normal distribution~\cite{continuous-univariate} in the interval $[a,b]=\mathbb{R}^+$, centered at $d_{tgt}$ with standard deviation $\sigma$; $\phi(x)=1/\sqrt{2\phi}\exp(-\tfrac{1}{2}x^2)$; and $\Phi(x)=\tfrac{1}{2}(1+\erf(x/\sqrt{2\pi}))$.
 Note that the $K$ scaling is set to ensure the reward continuity, i.e. $\lim_{\varepsilon\to0}R^*(d+\varepsilon;\sigma,K)=\lim_{\varepsilon\to0}R^*(d-\varepsilon;\sigma,K)$.
 Moreover, $R^*(d;\sigma,K)$ is differentiable at $d=d_{tgt}$ to help learning stability.